-- The main source of funding for the Trust is the General Annual Grant provided by the ESFA, there has been some uncertainty around changes to national formula funding for education.
-The next Comprehensive Spending Review will contain important information to aid medium term financial planning for the Trust. - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees review this process through the Board meeting and Committees structure which review that adequate controls and appropriate measures are in place to mitigate these risks.
+- ♦ The main source of funding for the Trust is the General Annual Grant provided by the ESFA, there has been some uncertainty around changes to national formula funding for education.
+The next Comprehensive Spending Review will contain important information to aid medium term financial planning for the Trust. - ◆ Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees review this process through the Board meeting and Committees structure which review that adequate controls and appropriate measures are in place to mitigate these risks.
 The internal auditor also plays a role in this through an agreed internal audit programme each year. - Reputational the continuing success of the Trust is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-Mulberry School for Girls is an oversubscribed school, however with new schools within the Trust, such as the UTC, recruitment of pupils in line with projections in financial plans will be crucial and tightly monitored. - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - Staffing the success of the schools within the Trust is reliant on the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring that there is not over reliance on individual staff and that there is succession planning. - Fraud and mismanagement of funds The Trust has appointed internal auditors to carry out checks on financial systems and records, the internal auditors carry out checks as required by the Academies Financial Handbook and also carry out deeper reviews in line with an agreed schedule on specific areas.
+Mulberry School for Girls is an oversubscribed school, however with new schools within the Trust, such as the UTC, recruitment of pupils in line with projections in financial plans will be crucial and tightly monitored. - ♦ Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline.